 - Details: Include details.
 Think like a buyer, and consider what you would like to see, if you were looking to buy.
-When it comes to clothes, I usually include brand and size description for each item, and it makes for a much faster sell.
+When it comes to clothes, we usually include brand and size description for each item, and it makes for a much faster sell.

-- Bundle: The less transactions I have to make, the less people I have to deal with, and the less time it takes up.
-Instead of selling kids books at $0.25 – 0.50 at a yard sale and perhaps selling 20 books, I’d much rather sell 50 books for $10 on Craigslist.
+- Bundle: The less transactions I have to make, the less people we have to deal with, and the less time it takes up.
+Instead of selling kids books at $0.25 – 0.50 at a yard sale and perhaps selling 20 books, We’d much rather sell 50 books for $10 on Craigslist.
 The same thing goes for clothes, take everything you have in a certain size and sell it together in a bundle.

 - Try Again: Not everything sells the first time you post it, in fact most things do not.
 Instead of just renewing your post, you’re better off, simply copying your post into a new one, uploading the image again, and then delete your old post.
-I do this every 3 days or so, and usually by the third time I have a buyer.
+We do this every 3 days or so, and usually by the third time we have a buyer.
 If it doesn’t sell after four posts, consider a price cut.
 Don’t be afraid to advertise in the post that you’ve cut the price.

 - Link Your Posts: Use the more ads by this user feature by clicking the tab right above the address section.
-I also add a little notice in each post, as not all users are aware of this feature.
-As an example, I recently added: “See the “more ads by this user” link to the right for all the boys and girls uniform separates that we’re selling.”
+We also add a little notice in each post, as not all users are aware of this feature.
+As an example, we recently added: “See the “more ads by this user” link to the right for all the boys and girls uniform separates that we’re selling.”

 - Arrange Pick Ups: Arrange a pick up spot close to your house for the sake of safety.
 We usually do the handovers at a local McDonalds or gas station.
 Make sure the spot is in a public, well-trafficked area, and that it is close to home as you don’t want to waste gas, in case the other person doesn’t show.
 I also try to have my husband do the handovers as much as possible.
 Also, before you meet up, make sure that you exchange cell numbers, so that you can text each other if one of you are late.